danolivo/jo-bench/README.md

 NB!
 Deploying tested on database with C-locale.

 ## Partitioning case
-To perform the same tests over partitioned by HASH versions of the tables, use file schema-hashedparts.sql:
+To perform the same tests over partitioned into two partitions by HASH versions of the tables, use file schema-hashedparts.sql:

 ```
 psql -f ~/jo-bench/schema-hashedparts.sql